 - Turn the Ninja Foodi on high sear/sauté.
 Add in the oil and butter and allow to it to heat up.
 Sprinkle the seasoning blend on both sides of the chicken.
 Only use about ½ of the seasoning blend in this step, the other half is used for seasoning the onions.

 - When the oil and butter is sizzling, place the chicken breasts into the inner pot and sear them for 3-4 minutes.
 Flip the chicken and add the onions.
 Sear the chicken for another 3-4 minutes.

 - Remove the chicken breasts and place them on a plate.
 Stir the seasoning into the onions.

 - Lower the Tendercrisp lid and select broil for 10 minutes.
 This will quickly brown up your onions.
 You can also use the sear/sauté function on high, but you will need to stir the onions occasionally to prevent burning.

-- MIx 1 Tbsp of cornstarch and add 2 Tbsp of the beef broth and stir to combine.
+- MIx 1 tablespoon of cornstarch and add 2 tablespoon of the beef broth and stir to combine.